Kristoffer Nordfeldt

-Bo Kristoffer Nordfeldt (born 23 June 1989) is a Swedish professional footballer who plays as a goalkeeper for AIK and the Swedish national team.
+Bo Kristoffer Nordfeldt (born 23 June 1989) is a Swedish professional footballer who plays as a goalkeeper for AIK and the Sweden national team.

 Club career

 IF Brommapojkarna

 Nordfeldt began his career in IF Brommapojkarna, famous for its academy.
 He was promoted to the first team for the season of 2006, when the team was playing in Superettan.
 Nordfeldt did not play any league matches that year or the following year when the team was playing for the first time in Allsvenskan.

 In 2008, IF Brommapojkarna were back in Superettan and both goalkeepers, Mattias Asper and Kristoffer Björklund, had left the club.
 Nordfeldt started his first year as a senior and when the season ended, the club had seen a promotion back to the Allsvenskan.
 He had started 29 out of 30 league matches, conceding 27 goals, and achieving 12 clean sheets.
 Nordfeldt signed a new contract in the beginning of 2009, keeping him at the club until 2012.
 As newcomers for the season of 2009, the club was seen as favourites for relegation, but finished a comfortable 12th.
 He made 21 league appearances, conceding 31 goals and keeping six clean sheets.

 On 2 August 2010, there were several scouts spotted at Grimsta to watch the match between IF Brommapojkarna and the league leaders Helsingborgs IF.
 The clubs thought to be interested in Nordfeldt were Ajax, Borussia Mönchengladbach, Hannover 96, Heerenveen, and Sampdoria.